 Marriot International has been fined a total of £18.4 million (a reduction from the original £99 million) for its negligence in safeguarding customer personal data that it is responsible for.
-This breach is interesting, as the breach initially occurred in 2014 (before the GDPR came into effect) and the breach occured under a different business group 'Starwood Hotels Group' which was acquired by Marriott after the breach occured.
+This breach is interesting, as the breach initially occurred in 2014 (before the GDPR came into effect) and the breach occurred under a different business group 'Starwood Hotels Group' which was acquired by Marriott after the breach occurred.

 Now Departing: £20m from British Airways

 British Airways airline company has been fined the “biggest to date” sum of £20 Million, by the Information Commissioner’s Office (ICO) for failing to protect the personal data of data subjects which resulted in a security breach.